jjstrydom/cv/cv.md

 ### Data Analyst (Digital Signals)
 *CSIR | Jan 2010 - May 2018*

-- Developed and implemented advanced radar subsystems and conducted large-scale field data analysis.
+- Developed and implemented advanced hardware in the loop radar environemnt test and evaluation systems and conducted in the field big-data collectoin and analysis excersises.

 ## Achievements & Leadership: